rsoesemann/fflib-apex-common-builder/README.md

 Test data Builder for FinancialForce Apex Common
 ================================================
-fflib-apex-common-builder is an extension to Apex Common and helps you write better integration tests.
+*fflib-apex-common-builder* is an extension to [ApexCommon](https://github.com/financialforcedev/fflib-apex-common) and helps you write better [integration tests](https://en.wikipedia.org/wiki/Integration_testing).
 Better in the sense of shorter, more concise.
 And by that more readable, more understandble.

 [![Build Status](https://travis-ci.org/financialforcedev/fflib-apex-common-builder.svg)](https://travis-ci.org/financialforcedev/fflib-apex-common-builder)